adobe/spectrum-web-components/packages/overlay/overlay-trigger.md

 ### "Hover" content only

-Hover content can be customized via the `placement` attribute.
-However, it not allowing secondary interactions the `type` attribute will not further customize its delivery.
+The delivery of hover content can be customized via the `placement` attribute.
+However, this content can not be interacted with, so the `type` attribute will not customize its delivery in any way.

 ```html
 <overlay-trigger placement="right">